tinymovr/Tinymovr/docs/features/features.rst

 * `tmx.homing.stall_detect.delta_pos`: The position error above which (and together with `stall_detect.velocity`) stall detection mode is triggered
 * `tmx.homing.stall_detect.t`: The time to remain in stall detection mode before the motor is considered stalled

-The torque applied while the motor is stopped, until `stall_detect.t` time passes is the maximum allowed torque, as defined in the controller settings.
+In addition to the above, the phase current while the motor is stopped, until `stall_detect.t` time passes is the maximum allowed phase current, as defined in `tmx.controller.current.Iq_limit`.
+It is advisable to set this value so that mechanical damage or fatigue is avoided.

 Operation
 *********